Nebraska Medicine: 1997–2003: Nebraska Health System

-Nebraska Medicine was formed as the Nebraska Health System through the merger of Bishop Clarkson Memorial Hospital, and the University of Nebraska Medical Center's hospital.
+Nebraska Medicine was formed as the Nebraska Health System through the merger of Bishop Clarkson Memorial Hospital, and the University of Nebraska Medical Center's hospital in 1997.
 Bishop Clarkson Memorial Hospital was formed in 1869 and was an affiliate of Clarkson College.
 UNMC's hospital was formed in 1917.
 Both hospitals were adjacent to each other in Midtown Omaha.
+As a result of the merger, the non-profit was overseen by a board made up of UNMC and Bishop Clarkson Memorial Hospital's previous owner, Clarkson Regional Health Services, which owned the hospital since 1992.

 2003–2013: The Nebraska Medical Center

 Nebraska Health System was renamed the Nebraska Medical Center in 2003, with the adjacent University of Nebraska Medical Center remaining its primary clinical partner.
-UNMC had been founded in 1881 as the Omaha Medical College before associating with the University of Nebraska system.
+UNMC had been founded in 1881 as the Omaha Medical College before joining the University of Nebraska in 1902.
 In 2005, The Nebraska Medical Center opened the Nebraska Biocontainment Unit (NBU) as a collaboration with UNMC, also opening the Hixson-Lied Center on the Omaha campus.
 The Nebraska Medical Center's nearby Village Pointe Cancer Center opened in 2008.
 Nebraska Medicine was named one of the best hospitals in U.S. News & World Report’s 2008 publication for Cancer and Neurology & Neurosurgery.
 In 2010, The Nebraska Medical Center opened Bellevue Medical Center, a secondary hospital in nearby Bellevue, Sarpy County.
 The following year, the company began to implement a new $87 million electronic health record system.